moneymanagerex/android-money-manager-ex/docs/quickstart/start_companion.md

 ### Merge Database ![Static Badge](https://img.shields.io/badge/new_in-5.4-green)

-Starting with version 5.4, an experimental feature called "Merge Database" is available in the app under APP --> Sync.
+Starting with version 5.4, an experimental feature called "Merge Database" is available in the app under Setting --> Sync.

 When this setting is active, if both your local and remote files have been modified, the app will attempt to identify conflicts.
 A progress window will be displayed during this potentially lengthy process.
 Once conflicts are identified, you'll be prompted to choose which version of the file you'd like to keep.